Negotiating with criminal groups: Colombia’s Total Peace policy

 Contact: ginacabarcas@labjpc.org

-Gina Cabarcas Macía, founding member and director of LJPC, is one of Colombia’s leading experts with 15+ years of experience on criminal analysis and the design and implementation of complex investigations for serious criminal offenses and grave human right violations.
+Gina Cabarcas Macía, founding member and director of LJPC, is one of Colombia’s leading experts with 15+ years of experience on criminal analysis and the design and implementation of complex investigations for serious criminal offences and grave human right violations.
 She is a criminal justice and social researcher with undergraduate and graduate degrees in Law and History from Andes University and Yale University.
 Ms. Cabarcas served in Colombia’s Attorney General’s Office for six years as prosecutor specialising in contextual analysis and then as Deputy Director of Public Policy and Director of Analysis, where she led the design and implementation of prioritisation and criminal analysis policies.
 From 2018 to 2020, she was in charge of designing the strategy for the search of disappeared persons within the Unit for the Search created after the Peace Agreements.
 She is a Justice Rapid Response rostered expert on international criminal investigations

 Juanita Vélez